-Megan, who plays the saxophone like her father, participated in her high school’s marching band and spent her freshman year in MMB before having to quit due to her academic schedule.
+Megan, who plays the saxophone like her father, participated in her high school’s marching band and spent her first year at U-M in MMB before having to quit due to her academic schedule.

 Her decision was “gut-wrenching,” but she found a way to stay connected to an experience that has been a huge part of her life.
 Megan had an idea for a research study about preventing and treating injuries related to MMB’s long practice hours.

 “I always knew marching band was similar to athletic activity.
 If you look at their pre-game marching, it takes a lot of skill to do that, and I noticed my peers starting to have injuries that were a result of marching.
 Wearing knee braces, ankle braces, that sort of thing,” she said.

 Megan remembered her sister suffering a marching band injury during her first year.

 “With an Athletic Training background and interest, I started to think if there are all these injury prevention methods for different sports teams, why wasn’t there anything for marching band?”

 Megan discovered that only six studies have focused on marching band specific injuries, including a 1993 U-M study published in the Journal of the American Podiatric Medical Association.
 According to the study, 153 of the 179 injuries suffered during the season were deemed lower extremity, mainly pertaining to foot, ankle, or knee injuries.